-Choose your size of Gammon joint, home cured in black treacle for a wonderful dark colour and taste.
+Choose your size of Treacle Gammon joint, this is a dry cured gammon, with further aging in black treacle for a wonderful dark colour and taste.
 Perfect as an accompaniament to your Christmas table or for a Boxing Day treat.

 Bacon & Gammon IngredientsFull ingredients details for all cured pork products

 |Cured Meat||Quick Ingredients||Flavouring Ingredients|